blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/rapidscan.md

  * Rapid Scan does not support ```detect.policy.check.fail.on.names```
  * Rapid Scan cannot create a Risk or Notices report.
  * Rapid Scan will not create a Project or Version on Black Duck.
- * Rapid Scan should be run with [aggregation](../naming/aggregation.md) so server-side metrics can be accurately collected.

 ## Configuration